statisticsnorway/dapla-statbank-client/README.md

 ```python
 stat_client.transfer({"deltabellfilnavn.dat" : df_06399}, "06339")
 ```
 The simplest form of usage, is directly-transferring using the transfer-method under the client-class.
-If the statbanktable expects multiple "deltabeller", dataframes must be passed in a list, in the correct order.
+The statbanktable expects named "deltabeller" in a dictionary, see `trasferdata_template()` above.

 ### Getting apidata